-We may experience development or manufacturing problems or delays that could limit the growth of our revenue or increase our losses.
+We may experience development or manufacturing problems or delays that could limit the potential growth of our revenue or increase our losses.

 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
 For example, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.
+Conversely, if demand for our products shifts such that a manufacturing facility is operated below its capacity for an extended period, we may adjust our manufacturing operations to reduce fixed costs, which could lead to uncertainty and delays in manufacturing times and quality during any transition period.

-Additionally, all of our IFCs for commercial sale are manufactured at our facility in Singapore.
+Additionally, all of our integrated fluidic circuits (IFCs) for commercial sale are manufactured at our facility in Singapore.
 Production of the elastomeric block that is at the core of our IFCs is a complex process requiring advanced clean rooms, sophisticated equipment, and strict adherence to procedures.
 Any contamination of the clean room, equipment malfunction, or failure to strictly follow procedures can significantly reduce our yield in one or more batches.
 We have in the past experienced variations in yields due to such factors.
 A drop in yield can increase our cost to manufacture our IFCs or, in more severe cases, require us to halt the manufacture of our IFCs until the problem is resolved.
 Identifying and resolving the cause of a drop in yield can require substantial time and resources.